• Skip to primary navigation

 • Tweet

-vegan parmesan with nutritional yeast and walnuts
+vegan parmesan with text

 If you're allergic to walnuts, you can substitute just about any other kind of nut or seed.
 I love to make parmesan with hemp seeds or almonds.

-jar of parmesan with spoon
+dipping a spoon into jar of parmesan

 5 from 1 vote